Skip to Content

 Sugar and cinnamon mixture added to the apples cooking in the pan.

-Keto apple crisp baking in the oven.
+Keto apple crisp baking the in oven.

 • Zucchinis release water as they cook, so there is no need for additional fluid.